NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/overview-history.rst

 -   **History** - Covers the history of the tool from its inception to today.

+-   **Documentation corrections** - Covers a process to submit corrections to the documentation.

 -   **License**  - Covers the license used.

 -   **Release history** - Covers significant changes made in each release.